Divine Field Theory

 Robin gave a soft, awkward chuckle, and sat down at a small table under one of the windows.
 “Sorry, sorry, I was just surprised by the light; I don’t remember selling you one.”

 Minnow slid into the table’s other seat, and almost instantly started fiddling with one of the window’s panes, which sat loose in the frame.
 “You’d best not be toying with poor Robin’s feelings, Vick.
-If I find you’ve been colluding with some other wizard fresh off the boats, they’ll never find the body.”
+If I find you’ve been colluding with some other artificer fresh off the boats, they’ll never find the body.”
 Robin made a quiet scoff that typically accompanied these encounters.

 “Nonsense, lass.
 I would never want to upset a potential customer.
 I know old Sedgley’s been more secluded than ever, but I still managed to catch him last Saturday.”